deg0nz/MMM-PublicTransportBerlin/README.md

 Since it uses VBB data, the whole transport network is covered.
 So public transport in Brandenburg will work as well.
 MMM-PublicTransportBerlin uses the [vbb-hafas](https://github.com/derhuerst/vbb-hafas) REST API by [derhuerst](https://github.com/derhuerst).

+*Notes:*
-*Note: Currently, only departures of a station with all kinds of transportation (bus, tram, ferry, suburban, subway).
+* *Currently, only departures of a station with all kinds of transportation (bus, tram, ferry, suburban, subway) are possible.
-I will add a filter function in the near future.*
+I will add a filter function to choose between transportation kinds in the near future.*
+* *There hasn't been tests with all possible values yet.
+Some value combinations could lead to strange behaviour.*
-*Also, the fading for the reachable departures is not yet working properly.*
+* *Also, the fading for the reachable departures is not yet working properly.*

 You can enter a delay time for "How long does it take to get to my station?".
 Then the module calculates the next reachable departures and draws a line between reachable and unreachable departures.